My Ex-Breeding Cocker Spaniel - Please Help Her!

 Please help me, I just don't know what to do.

-Reply from Pauline (Web Owner)It sounds like your dog is suffering from separation anxiety.
+It sounds like your dog is showing signs of separation anxiety.

 Separation anxiety in dogs manifests itself in many ways: barking, whining, pacing, digging, scratching, chewing, urinating, etc.

-Dogs that suffer separation anxiety don't handle being left alone very well and can cause your dog to get up to all sorts of mischief.
+Dogs that suffer separation anxiety don't handle being left alone very well and can cause a dog to get up to all sorts of mischief.
 However, if you understand situations that can cause separation anxiety, you'll be half-way there to resolving the problem.

-You can help to lessen your cocker spaniel's anxiety by following the advice given in our article,
+You can help to lessen your cocker spaniel's anxiety by following the advice given in our article, Dealing With Your Dog's Separation Anxiety'.

 Good luck to you both!